lula4266/Laird_CSCI2270_FinalProject/README.md

 should work with any text.

 Dependencies

 There are no dependencies except that you compile using c++11 but that is taken care of with the makefile.

 System Requirements

 The instructions for running the code is for linux, so to follow those instructions use on linux.

 Group Members

 Lucas Laird

 Contributors

 Jake Crawford: Used a modified version of his makefile

+Collaboration Recommendations

+Printing the words in alphabetical order would be a beneficial feature to add.
+There is also one bug due to how I removed the punctuation.
+I removed it using strtok a c string function.
+The only issue with this is that if there is punctuation in the middle of a word such as Com!puters.
+It will tokenize it into 2 separate words, making it into com and puters.
+The best way would be for it to become computers without the ! but I wasn't able to figure that out.